arnavgupta3911/still-not-a-quant-dev/_posts/Day1.md

 ## Word of warning

-*These posts will be raw, unedited, and imperfect.
-I’m deliberately avoiding polished, LinkedIn-style writing.
-Expect spelling mistakes, half-formed thoughts, and honesty.*
+*I am sure you have noticed that since ChatGPT came out, everyone sounds the same and writes the same, well I hate that, so these blogs will be raw, unedited, thoughts riddled with punctuation errors, spelling errors but most importantly, authenticity :).*